Greg Sheridan

 Gregory Paul Sheridan (born 1956) is an Australian foreign affairs journalist, author and commentator.
 He has written a number of books on politics, religion and international affairs and has been the foreign editor of The Australian newspaper since 1992.
 He is a regular commentator on Australian television and radio, including for the ABC and Sky News Australia.
-The ABC describes Sheridan as "one of Australia's most respected and influential analysts of domestic and international politics."

 Early life and education

 Sheridan was born in Sydney in 1956 and grew up in a lower middle class Irish-Catholic family.
 They lived in a two bedroom flat in the western Sydney suburb of Lewisham, where he attended Christian Brothers' High School.
 The family later moved to Forestville on Sydney's North Shore.
 At 15, Greg convinced his parents to allow him to go to the Redemptorist seminary at Galong in southern New South Wales to train as a priest; however, he only lasted a year at the institution and completed his high schooling at the Christian Brothers school St Pius X College at Chatswood in Sydney.
 According to friend and academic Karl Schmude, Sheridan's early family life and university experiences gave him a grounding in politics, which steered him towards journalism.

 In a review of Sheridan's 2015 book God Is Good for You, author Gerard Henderson wrote that "Bob (BAS) Santamaria was one of young Greg's early heroes.
 Along with United States president J F Kennedy.
 In 1963, he became interested in politics.
 Every Sunday, the family tuned into BAS's Point of View commentary program on Channel 9.
 And 1963 was the year of the Kennedy assassination.
 Half a century later, Sheridan's politics have not changed much.
 Like Kennedy and Santamaria, he is an anti-communist and a social democrat.
 Sheridan is also a social conservative and was slow to embrace free market economics."